 Location and Mounting of Projectors

 There are two possible locations of projectors in practice.

-- When we cannot locate the away from the building then we can make use of unsymmetrical reflector.
+- When we cannot locate the away from the building then we can make use of the unsymmetrical reflector.
 We can mount these unsymmetrical projectors in a basement area or we can attach them on a bracket with the building so that it will direct more intense light towards the top of the building.

 Implementation of Flood Lighting

-Flood Lighting are implemented for following purposes:
+Flood Lighting is implemented for the following purposes:

 - Aesthetic Flood Lighting:

 For enhancing the beauty of buildings at night.
-Such as in public places, ancient buildings and monuments, religious buildings and important festivals and occasions.
+Such as in public places, ancient buildings, and monuments, religious buildings, and important festivals and occasions.

 - Industrial and Commercial Flood Lighting:

-For illuminating the places such as railway yards, sports stadium, car parking, construction sites and commercial complex.
+For illuminating the places such as railway yards, sports stadium, car parking, construction sites, and commercial complex.